The first step in the treatment of early breast cancer is usually surgery to remove the cancer from the breast.

 - To maximise the control of the disease in the breast

-- To obtain tissue for testing, in order to find out what other treatment is needed
+- To obtain tissue for testing, in order to make an accurate diagnosis and plan appropriate treatment.

 - To achieve a good cosmetic result and optimise quality of life